kfjahnke/envutil/README.md

 be subtle errors along the cube face edges which can easily go unnoticed.
 Make sure you figure out which 'flavour' your cubemaps are.

+# extract
-# extract utility to extract an image from an environment.
+# utility to extract a reprojected image from an environment.

 This program takes a 2:1 lat/lon environment or a 1:6 cubemap image as input and produces output in the specified orientation, projection, field of view and extent.
 The program is new and will still need some tweaking, but it's